A fast-paced farce where timing is the key is certainly not the easiest of productions to stage, and this cast pulled it off admirably.

 St Paul’s Players season opening was the mystery farce The Murder Room, which proved hugely enjoyable and raised much needed laughs on rainy cold autumn day.

-The play draws on the best traditions of British comedy as it tells the story of a blonde young cheating wife with desire to get her hands on her elderly rich husband’s money – on the day of the marriage.
+The play draws on the best traditions of British comedy as it tells the story of a blonde young cheating wife with desire to get her hands on her elderly rich husband’s money – on the day of the

 Excellent performances were given John Sangster who plays the “ageing” husband Edgar Hollister, the distinguished but not so discerning gentleman.

-His opening rapport with his new wife Mavis Templeton Hollister, played by Jane Harrison, sets the tone for the rest of the play, laughs, frustration and even incredulous sighs – key ingredients of a successful farce.
+His opening rapport with his new wife Mavis Templeton Hollister, played by Jane Harrison, sets the tone for the rest of the play, laughs, frustration and even incredulous sighs – key ingredients of

 Harrison is hugely entertaining as the over the top wannabe femme fatale whose asides engage the audience even more so.